dkihe/ckst/README.md

   * Drew diagrams detailing each page needed for the application
   * Planned application functionality and user flow
   * Next Task:
-    * Start work on User Homepage
+    * Start work on User Account page
     * Enhonce design of all pages

 # Update (02/25/2020 - 03/08/2020)